 Bowlegs is a condition in which your legs appear bowed-out, meaning your knees stay wide apart even when your ankles are together.
 Generally, the bone curvatures in the legs occur in two different forms: bowlegs and knock knees.
 These are “X” shaped and “O” shaped forms of legs that are called knock knees and bow legs among the people.
-Bow legs are usually a normal development stage among children who are under 3 years of age.
+Bowlegs are usually a normal development stage among children who are under 3 years of age.
 Infants are usually born bow legged due to their folded position while in their mother’s womb.
-The cause of these curvatures are untreated fractures, congenital bone deformation or bone diseases.
+The cause of these curvatures is untreated fractures, congenital bone deformation, or bone diseases.
 Among bone diseases, we can enumerate Paget’s disease, rickets, dwarfism and etc.

 Congenital leg curvature ratio is very small compared to others.
 If the bone skewness in females seems to be more than that of males, there is no clear statistics proving that.

 How To Fix Bow Legs Without Surgery

 During the massage therapy exercise, a therapist will move your legs back and forth repeatedly for an extended period of time.
 The massage therapy will help correct the bow legs in due time.
 The process will be repeated a number of times before you see noticeable results.

 This type of exercise is mainly aimed at strengthening the muscles around your knees; it will reduce the strain exerted on your joints and tendons and will improve your bowed legs.
 However, the leg exercises can only be truly effective if the bowed legs condition is slight.
 1 of the leg exercises which can be performed easily is; lying flat on the bench, bending at the knees, and then placing a 10-pound weight in between your feet.
 You should bend your legs till you touch your butt/rear, and then extend them.
 The process should be repeated multiple times.